WfMC Awards for Case Management

 Global Excellence Awards, Books and more

-This year, we will be accepting and judging submissions for both Adaptive Case Management (which is entirely under the control of the case manager) and Production Case Management (where the case manager has a lot, but not complete, scope for modification of the course of activity).
+We will be accepting and judging submissions for both Adaptive Case Management (which is entirely under the control of the case manager) and Production Case Management (where the case manager has a lot, but not complete, scope for modification of the course of activity).

 If you are a service provider, the Awards are important to you if your product or service helps people coordinate their tasks.
 It is OK if you don't call it "case management."
 The WfMC Case Management Excellence Awards are about ANY technology that supports ad-hoc task tracking and information sharing.
 They are designed to help show how flexible, task tracking software is increasingly used by knowledge workers with unpredictable work patterns.
 Nominate your customers' success stories here.